'It means a lot' - Sheffield Steeldogs handed timely boost after fans and former players turn out to show support

 On the back of a fast-growing online #letdogsplay campaign to back their participation in the 2023-24 season of the NIHL National league – something they have been a member of since its inception in 2019 – around 700 hockey fans turned up at Ice Sheffield to watch the Steeldogs take to the ice for the first time since losing the semi-final of the 2022-23 play-offs to Raiders IHC in Coventry back in mid-April.

-Normally, such an event would attract just a handful of people, but this time, fans’ ire had been stoked by an attempt by other team owners to throw the Steeldogs out of the league, while also blocking the attempt to sell the club to owner of neighbouring Elite League outfit Shefield Steelers, Tony Smith.
+Normally, such an event would attract just a handful of people, but this time, fans were in greater attendance after their ire had been stoked when other NIHL National team owners reportedly blocked an attempt by owners Ali Cree and Roger Williams to sell the club to Tony Smith, who owns neighbouring Elite League outfit Shefield Steelers.

 Former Steeldogs players Cole Shudra, Liam Kirk and Robert Dowd joined the training session to show their support for their old team, while fans from rival teams including Hull Seahawks and Leeds Knights also made the journey, along with some Steelers’ supporters.

-As it stands, a final decision on the Steeldogs’ status is still to be made, but it is hoped a statement will appear before the end of the week – hopefully to the satisfaction of joint-owners Ali Cree and Roger Williams, their players and their fans.
+As it stands, a final decision on the Steeldogs’ status is still to be made, but it is hoped a statement will appear before the end of the week – hopefully to the satisfaction of Cree, Williams, as well as their players and their fans.

 "It's great that fans have organised this so quickly and come out in such great numbers,” said Williams.
 “It’s amazing to have fans from Hull and from Leeds who have travelled to show their support along with so many Steelers and Dogs fans.